 What Is The Fitting Process For Ortho-k Lenses?

-At The Pacific Eye Care Myopia Control Center, our patients undergo a full ortho-k assessment before being fitted for these lenses.
+At Pacific Eye Care, our patients undergo a full ortho-k assessment before being fitted for these lenses.
 We will evaluate the health of your child’s eye and determine the exact corrective prescription.
 To measure the precise curvature of the child’s cornea, Dr. Walter Yim will use a topographer, ensuring these customized lenses are a perfect fit.

 After the initial fitting, patients will be provided with detailed instructions and in-clinic training on how to insert, remove, and care for their ortho-k contact lenses.
 A few periodic check-ups will help ascertain any changes in refraction and corneal topography, and adjustments to the lenses will be made accordingly.